|

 Tech support, feedback, feature requests, bug reports, or anything else you want to discuss: allen.brunson@gmail.com

 Hearts Solo is free.
 Try it to see if the game is for you.
-Hearts Net costs a few bucks, and allows you to play against your friends on your local WiFi network.
+Hearts Net costs a few bucks, and allows you to play against your friends via WiFi, Bluetooth, and Game Center.

 If you’re new to the game, by all means, start with Hearts Solo.
 It’s a free, no-risk way to find out if it appeals to you.
 It has all the features of Hearts Net, except that it does not allow you to play against other humans, and it will often force you to quit in the middle of a game.
 Sorry about that, but Hearts Solo exists only for you to evaluate the game.